-“I love to partner,” says the great pioneering African American ballet dancer Arthur Mitchell who joined New York City Ballet in 1955.
+“I love to partner,” admits the great pioneering African-American ballet dancer Arthur Mitchell who joined New York City Ballet in 1955.

 In conversation he shares affectionate sound bites about the ballerinas he partnered when dancing for choreographer George Balanchine at New York City Ballet, 1955 – 1966.

 On Allegra Kent: “Otherworldly.
 A real creature, there was nothing she couldn’t do.
 Mr. Balanchine said Allegra was his greatest dancer … only he couldn’t control her.”

 Jillana: “very lyrical, so beautiful”; Tanaquil LeClercq: “a young colt, a true thoroughbred”; Melissa Hayden: “the salt of the earth.”